Red-naped ibis: Food and foraging

-The red-naped ibis is omnivorous, feeding on carrion, insects, frogs, and other small vertebrates as well as grain.
-They forage mainly in dry open land and stubbly fields, sometimes joining egrets and other birds on land being tilled to feed on disturbed insects and exposed beetle grub.
+Early observers and investigations of stomach contents showed their diet to include crustaceans (prawns, crabs), insects (beetles, grasshoppers, crickets), scorpions, carrion and frogs.
+Subsequent additional observations have shown the red-naped ibis to be more omnivorous, feeding on carrion, insects, frogs, other small vertebrates, and grain.
+They forage mainly in dry open land and stubbly fields, sometimes joining egrets and other birds on land being tilled to feed on exposed earthworms, disturbed insects and dig for beetle grubs.
 They walk and like other tactile-feeding ibises, probe in the soft ground.
 The rarely wade in water but have been observed seeking out frogs hiding in crab holes.
-They sometimes feed at garbage dumps.
-During droughts they are known to feed on carrion and insect larvae feeding on meat.
+They feed commonly at garbage dumps eating mammal and bird carcasses.
+In small towns, red-naped ibis hunt adult Rock Pigeons and predate their eggs from nests on buildings.
+Near towns, ibises ate road kills and pulled out marrow of bones of cattle dead from collisions with traffic.
+During droughts they were seen feeding on carrion and insect larvae that were feeding on meat.
 They also feed on groundnut and other crops.
-In British India, indigo planters considered them useful as they appeared to consume a large number of crickets in the fields.
+In British India, indigo planters considered them useful as they appeared to consume a large number of crickets in the fields earning them the moniker "planter's friend".
+Adult and juveniles birds in Delhi dig into flowers of Bombax ceiba seemingly drinking nectar.
+Fishing by red-naped ibis is rare and has been observed in reservoirs.

 Ibises roost in groups and fly to and from the regularly used roost site in "V" formation.